-You do not have to exit Mexico from the same port as you entered to cancel your permit.
-You MUST CANCEL YOUR VEHICLE IMPORT PERMIT UPON YOUR FINAL RE-ENTRY INTO THE US.
-If you do not, you may not be allowed to drive into Mexico again without the permit.
+Banjercito verifies your vehicle has left the country when you cancel your permit.
+You MUST CANCEL AND SURRENDER YOUR VEHICLE IMPORT PERMIT UPON YOUR FINAL REENTRY INTO THE U.S. If you do not, you will not be allowed to drive into Mexico in the future.

-Other persons driving your RV in Mexico
+Other Persons Driving your RV

 If the documentation shows the vehicle is registered in the name of a spouse, the importation can be done as long as the marriage certificate (and a copy) is presented.

 Travelers should avoid individuals outside vehicle permit offices offering to obtain the permits without waiting in line, even if they appear to be government officials.
 There have been reports of fraudulent or counterfeit permits being issued adjacent to the vehicle import permit office in Nuevo Laredo and other border areas.